 In Summary

 So, do they speak English in Iceland?
 Definitely, and very well.
 English is widely spoken and understood across Iceland, making it easy for tourists to navigate and enjoy their trip.
 The strong influence of historical, educational, and media factors has ensured high English proficiency among Icelanders.
-Whether you’re in Reykjavik or exploring the beautiful Icelandic countryside, communication in English will rarely be an issue.
+Whether you’re in Reykjavik or exploring the beautiful Icelandic countryside, communicating in English will rarely be an issue.

 Ready to explore Iceland?
 Book your car rental with Hertz Iceland today and enjoy a seamless travel experience, confident in the ease of communication.